Priest of Love: Production

-In 1972, Christopher Miles wanted to make a biographical film about a writer who wouldn't compromise, D.H.Lawrence, and met the writer’s agent, Laurence Pollinger, who was then still alive.
-However, in order to quote from the writer’s many novels, poems and letters in the film, Pollinger’s huge asking price was more “Lawrence of Arabia” than “Lawrence of Nottingham” so Miles dropped the idea.
+In 1972, Christopher Miles wanted to make a biographical film about a writer who wouldn't compromise, D.H.
+Lawrence, and met the writer's agent, Laurence Pollinger, who was then still alive.
+However, in order to quote from the writer's many novels, poems and letters in the film, Pollinger's huge asking price was more "Lawrence of Arabia" than "Lawrence of Nottingham" so Miles dropped the idea.

-Five years later, Pollinger’s son Gerald, contacted Miles asking if he was still interested and suggested a meeting with Professor Harry Moore to discuss his biography The Priest of Love, this time more reasonable deals were discussed, and Miles commissioned a screenplay from Alan Plater, whom he had worked with on The Virgin and the Gypsy.
+Five years later, Pollinger's son Gerald, contacted Miles asking if he was still interested and suggested a meeting with Professor Harry Moore to discuss his biography The Priest of Love, this time more reasonable deals were discussed, and Miles commissioned a screenplay from Alan Plater, whom he had worked with on The Virgin and the Gypsy.

-Casting and finance were the next hurdles, Miles had always wanted Suzman for Frieda Lawrence, as she represented for him the life force of the woman behind the great man but the casting of Lawrence was more problematic.
-The first financier, a German film investor and producer, wanted other actors for the two main roles, but Miles disagreed.
-Although McKellen’s film career had been minimal up to then, Miles went to see him in a play, and was convinced he'd make a good Lawrence.
-The big US studios were unwilling to proceed, as were any of the UK producers.
-In the meantime a couple of friends whom Miles had approached for a musical theme for the film, asked about progress.
+Casting and finance were the next hurdles.
+Miles had always wanted Suzman for Frieda Lawrence, as she represented for him the life force of the woman behind the great man, but the casting of Lawrence was more problematic.
+The first financier, a German film investor and producer, wanted other actors for the two main roles, but Miles rejected them.
+Although McKellen's film career had been minimal up to then, Miles went to see him in a play and was convinced he'd make a good Lawrence.
+The big US studios were unwilling to proceed; nor were any of the UK producers.
+In the meantime a couple of friends whom Miles had approached for a musical theme for the film asked about progress.